 College transcripts must be received within 90 days of the print date on the transcript to be considered official.
 Transcripts can be sent from the issuing institution to WMU in many ways.

-- Electronic- Transcripts can be emailed by the issuing institution to firstname.lastname@example.org.
+- Electronic- Transcripts can be submitted electronically by the issuing institution through a credentialing service such as Parchment, Naviance, or National Clearninghouse.
+Transcripts can also be emailed by the issuing institution to firstname.lastname@example.org.

 - Mail- Transcripts can be mailed to Office of Admissions, Western Michigan University, 1903 W Michigan Ave, Kalamazoo, MI 49008.